-The way that bricks are arranged affects a veneers stability and strength and is referred to as a ‘bond’ or‘bonding’.
+The way that bricks are arranged affects a veneers stablility and strength and is referred to as a “bond” or “bonding”.

 RUNNING OR STRETCHER BOND

-Section 9.2.2 of E2/AS1 requires that bricks are laid with a “running”bond (also referred to as “stretcher”bond).
-You can read this document here: E2/AS1 (part4).
+Section 9.2.2 of E2/AS1 requires that bricks are laid with a ‘running bond’ (also referred to as ‘stretcher bond’).

-This means that the bricks of each course overlap the previous course by between 25% and 75% of the length of the bricks as per NZS4210: 2001 Section 1.3 Definitions
+To maintain a running or stretcher bond, bricks of each course must overlap the previous course by between 25% and 75% of the length of the bricks (NZS4210:2001 Section 1.3 Definitions).

 Stackbonding provides the ability to create a brick cladding that presents both vertical and horizontal lines and patterns that add new dimensions to the aesthetic appeal of the veneer.

 Stackbonding is not recognised under the acceptable solution for brick veneers (E2/AS1) and therefore requires specific engineering design.

 To assist with the design of stack bonded systems, the New Zealand Concrete Masonry Association (NZCMA) has released design guidance that provides the following specification and limitations for stackbond use: